raphamorim/awesome-conduct/README.md

 # Awesome Conduct

-> Be True Awesome
+> Be Truly Awesome

-## What's ?
+## What is this ?

-Awesome Conduct is a guide to be AWESOME.
+Awesome Conduct is a guide for being AWESOME.
 It's also an incredible reference to find that you probably did something wrong.

-Note: This awesome-guide was made for people who recognize his own mistakes.
+**Disclaimer**: This awesome-guide was made for people who recognize their own mistakes.
 If you are already awesome, you can save your time and stop right here.

-## The Why ?
+## Why?

-There has always been prejudiced attitudes among the communities.
-But only now developers are joining forces to overcome all prejudice and also invest in a community that is healthy and inclusive.
+There has always been prejudiced attitudes among the developer communities.
+But only now developers are joining forces to overcome all prejudice and invest in a community that is healthy and inclusive.

-**Understand**: Racism, sexism, homophobia, or any other form of prejudice are not acceptable in a healthy community. **Everyone equal** and have equal voice power.
+**Understand**: Racism, sexism, homophobia, or any other kinds of prejudice are not acceptable in a healthy community. **Everyone is equal** and has equal voice power.

 One of the preventive measures against this inequality and prejudice is the Code of Conduct.

-#### What's Code of Conduct
+#### What's a Code of Conduct

-A [code of conduct](https://en.wikipedia.org/wiki/Code_of_conduct) is a set of rules outlining the social norms and rules and responsibilities of, or proper practices for, an individual, party or organization.
-Related concepts include ethical, honor, moral codes and religious laws.
+>A code of conduct is a set of rules outlining the social norms and rules and responsibilities of, or proper practices for, an individual, party or organization.
+Related concepts include ethical, honor, moral codes and religious laws. *Source: [Wikipedia](https://en.wikipedia.org/wiki/Code_of_conduct)*

 #### Some Good Conduct Codes